-Featuring work from Health Collab (Monash University), Lab4Living (Sheffield Hallam University), good health design (Auckland University of Technology), SensiLab (Monash University), Jayne Wallace (Northumbria University) and Leah Heiss (RMIT University).
+Including work from Health Collab (Monash University), Lab4Living (Sheffield Hallam University), good health design (Auckland University of Technology), SensiLab (Monash University), Jayne Wallace (Northumbria University) and Leah Heiss (RMIT University) and their collaborators.

 A selection of work exhibited as part of Design Translations at the MADA Gallery in December 2018.

 Monash University Health Collab in collaboration with Monash Vision Group, Alfred Health, Grey Innovation, Minifab